CervTest/backstage-app/README.md

 `cd packages/backend && yarn add @k-phoen/backstage-plugin-confluence-backend`

 See the files app-config.yaml and packages/backend/src/plugins/search.ts and search for code inserted between `conf plugin start/end` comments to see where code was added.

+For API testing you can use:

+* Cloud: `curl -u <email>:<unencoded PAT> https://venuesh.atlassian.net/wiki/rest/api/content/`
+* DC: `curl -H "Authorization: Bearer <unencoded PAT>" https://i.adaptavist.com/rest/api/space/DH`

+However, unlike the Jira plugin's use of proxy config Confluence defines an integration which may not include the freedom to supply custom headers to vary between Cloud and DC :-(